 Eternity In Our Hearts

 And this passage contains one of those nuggets.
 God has set eternity in the heart of man.
 What does that mean?
 I believe it is saying that God has put something within us that longs for more than this life.
-The proper response to the question, “Is this all there is?”, is no. God has prepared something for us beyond the short years of our life here.
+The proper response to the question, “Is this life all there is?”, is no. God has prepared something for us beyond the short years of our life here.
 And he has put within us a longing for that future.